-As of March 31, 2020, we were in compliance with our covenants under the revolving secured line of credit facility and our Warehouse facilities, including those that require the maintenance of certain financial ratios and other financial conditions.
-These covenants require a minimum ratio of (1) our net earnings, adjusted for specified items, before income taxes, depreciation, amortization and fixed charges to (2) our fixed charges.
+As of June 30, 2020, we were in compliance with our covenants under the revolving secured line of credit facility and our Warehouse facilities, including those that require the maintenance of certain financial ratios and other financial conditions.
+These covenants require a minimum ratio of (1) our net earnings, adjusted for specified items, before income taxes, depreciation, amortization and fixed charges to (2) our fixed charges, as defined in the agreements.
 These covenants also limit the maximum ratio of our funded debt less unrestricted cash and cash equivalents to tangible net worth.
-Additionally, we must maintain consolidated net income of not less than \$1 for the two most recently ended fiscal quarters.
+Additionally, we must maintain consolidated net income, as defined in the agreements, of not less than \$1 for the two most recently ended fiscal quarters.
 Some of these covenants may indirectly limit the repurchase of common stock or payment of dividends on common stock.
 Our Warehouse facilities also contain covenants that measure the performance of the contributed assets.